hefke/schroedingerproject/README.txt

-This project shall solve the Schroedinger eqaution for any potentials.
-The programm shall plat the potential, eigenvalues, eigenfunctions and expectaition values.
+This project shall solve the schroedinger eqaution for a given potential and plot the calculated potential, eigenvalues, eigenfunctions and expectation values of x.
+To view the complete user documentation and API reference of the project, open the index.html file in the docs/_built/html/ directory.